Kaiser-h/PCA-Python/README.md

 # PCA-Python
-Implementation of Principal Component Analysis (PCA) in Pythno
+Implementation of Principal Component Analysis (PCA) in Python